corda/corda/docs/source/network-map.rst

 Network parameters update process
 ---------------------------------

-Occasionally, the Corda zone operator may need to change network parameters.
+Network parameters are controlled by the zone operator of the Corda network that you are a member of.
+Occasionally, they may need to change these parameters.
 There are many reasons that can lead to this decision: adding a notary, setting new fields that were added to enable smooth network interoperability, or a change of the existing compatibility constants is required, for example.

 .. note:: A future release may support the notion of phased roll-out of network parameter changes.